-This archetypal coming-of-age movie from Rob Reiner began as a Stephen King short story in the same collection as tale that was later adapted as The Shawshank Redemption.
-Although as American as apple pie, the universal themes of childhood, loss of innocence and looking back upon such times with acceptable nostalgia strike a chord with everyone.
+This archetypal coming-of-age movie from Rob Reiner began as a Stephen King novella in the same collection as the tales that were later adapted as Apt Pupil and The Shawshank Redemption.
+Although as American as apple pie (lots of which is regurgitated in the film), the universal themes of childhood, loss of innocence and looking back upon such times with acceptable nostalgia strike a chord with everyone.

 Sense & Sensibility (Jane Austen)

 Sense & Sensibility was Jane Austen’s first published novel: an unabashed romantic novel, with a side order of biting social critique, Ang Lee’s adaptation remained resolutely faithful to the mores of the early 19th Century, while fusing it with accepted Hollywood practices.
 Emma Thompson penned the screenplay and starred alongside Kate Winslet and Hugh Grant in what is accepted as the best Austen adaptation to date.

 Barry Hines’s brutal yet sensitive handling of Billy Casper’s relationship with a kestrel is replicated in Ken Loach’s classic adaptation.
 There are no happy endings and no saccharine-coated pill to help ease the dissection of social class and no attempt.
 It is the film that the book deserves.
 Marvellous in other words.